 - Thank them for their service.

 - Allow them to get comfortable.
-Service members will be in uniform.
+Service members may or may not be in uniform.
 Suggest that they may bring a change of clothes and/or shoes to change into during their visit.

 - Offer to let them call home; allow them privacy to make their call(s).